vankasteelj/opensubtitles-uploader/README.md

 ## Common issues
 - Q: It says "error" when I try to upload a subtitle or log-in
   - A: Opensubtitles' servers are probably down or temporarily unavailable.
 It happens.
-Try again in a few hours or a few days, and if the problem still persists, open a ticket here.
+Try again in a few hours or a few days.
+Or contact OpenSubtitles directly, I'm not them.

 - Q: The app says the subtitle is already in Opensubtitles, but it isn't
   - A: The application only communicates with Opensubtitles' servers.
 If they say it's already online, check with Opensubtitles directly, as this software does not provide support for Opensubtitles services themselves.